equelin/Unity-Powershell/README.md

 With this module (version 0.11.0) you can manage:

-- System (DNS,NTP...)
+- System (DNS,NTP...),
-- Pools (Virtual and physical deployment)
+- Pools (Virtual and physical deployment),
-- Fast Cache (Physical deployment only)
+- Fast Cache (Physical deployment only),
-- LUN (block)
+- LUN (block),
-- VMware LUN (block and NFS)
+- VMware LUN (block and NFS),
-- NASServer
+- NASServer,
-- Filesystem
+- Filesystem,
-- CIFS Server and Shares
+- CIFS Server and Shares,
-- NFS Server and Shares
+- NFS Server and Shares,
-- vCenter and ESXi servers
+- vCenter and ESXi servers,
-- iSCSI parameters
+- iSCSI parameters,
+- Snapshots and snapshots schedules.

 More functionalities will be added later.